codescalersinternships/Datetime-Client-MohamedFadel/README.md

 The client defines several custom errors in `errors.go`:

-- `ErrURLandPortMustBeSet`: Returned when required environment variables are not set
+- `ErrUnsupportedContentType`: Returned when an unsupported content type is specified
 - `ErrCreatingRequest`: Returned when there's an error creating the HTTP request
 - `ErrMakingRequest`: Returned when there's an error making the HTTP request
 - `ErrReadingResponseBody`: Returned when there's an error reading the response body
 - `ErrUnmarshallingJSON`: Returned when there's an error unmarshalling JSON response
-- `ErrUnsupportedContentType`: Returned when an unsupported content type is specified

 ## Docker Support